 Keeping negative traits in check is important, but it’s also essential to emphasize the parts of yourself that buffer against pain, encourage relaxation and discourage tension.
 Cultivate these three traits if you want to break the pain cycle.

-You may also want to try biofeedback, a type of therapy that uses a system of sensors to monitor heart rate, muscle tension, skin temperature and other body functions, and teaches you how your body reacts to stress so you can counter that response.
+It also teaches you how your body reacts to stress so you can counter that response.

 Written by: Frances Lefkowitz, author of To Have Not (MacAdam/Cage, 2010), edited 2017